 They help you save money.

-There are four levels of membership, covering everyone from someone who hasn’t published yet to professional authors with thousands of books under their belt.
+There are three levels of membership, covering everyone from someone who hasn’t published yet to professional authors with thousands of books under their belt.
 Yes, an ALLi membership will cost some money, but it’s well worth it considering the money you’ll save:

 - You’ll have access to discounts and deals for everything from editing and design to marketing and coaching.